jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

 - I "installed" Windows without registering or setting up internet, and started Windows.
 - I plugged in the USB Ubuntu stick.
 - On Windows, I searched for "boot", and selected the "booting from USB drive" option.
-- At this stage, Windows rebooted and I was able to select the USB Ubuntu key.
+- At this stage, Windows rebooted and I was able to select the USB Ubuntu key as the boot volume.

 After that, it was the usual Ubuntu installation experience.
 A few notes: